 Focus on the soil in the layer closest to the bottom of the excavation.
 On a bore log look at the description, cohesive soils are described in terms of consistency.
 Look for the words very soft, soft, medium stiff, stiff, or very stiff (Table 1).
-If the soil is non-cohesive it will be described in terms of density as very loose, loose, and medium dense, or very dense (Table 2).
+If the soil is non-cohesive it will be described in terms of density as very loose, loose, medium dense, or very dense (Table 2).
 These terms are the “tell” for this most basic cohesive or non-cohesive soil type division.

 - Cohesive soils derive their strength from the electronic bond in clay particles, while non-cohesive soils stand up due to friction between the soil particles

 - Cohesive soils do not give up water easily, they can usually be dewatered from inside the excavation using sumps regardless of the water table while non-cohesive soils give up or allow water to flow easily and therefore requires more expensive and aggressive dewatering strategy in high water tables, usually from wells outside the excavation